The Utah Valley University Colleges of Humanities and Social Sciences, College of

 will learn how to enter other's conversations, how to fix conversations when there

-812 - Strengthen & Maintain - Students will learn the importance and key skills necessary to maintain and strengthen
+11/19 – Maintaining and Strengthening Relationships - Students will learn the importance and key skills necessary to maintain and strengthen

 relationships.
 We will emphasize skills regarding conflict resolution, giving compliments,